Back to DNB Tips

 General SurgeryInadequate operative exposure - Private hospital focus on senior consultantsVolunteer for emergencies; maintain meticulous case logs; practice suturing independently

-OrthopaedicsVery low pass percentage compared to MS OrthoStart exam prep from Day 1; use DNB Ortho-specific resources; join study groups
+OrthopaedicsVery low pass percentage compared to MS OrthoStart exam prep from Day 1; use PG+SS Ortho-specific resources; join study groups

 RadiologyHigh reporting workload; limited advanced modality exposureRequest tertiary rotation; use online radiology resources; attend OSCE workshops